 How to create a time series graph with Vizzlo?

-- Play with the customization settings of the tab “APPEARANCE.”
-Click on the X-axis and Y-axis options to set the intervals, define the scale and choose how to display of tick marks and labels
+- Click on the x-axis and y-axis to see customization options: set the axis range, define the scale and choose how to display axis tick marks and labels.

 Time series graph maker: key features